Alfresco/docs-alfresco/process-automation/latest/admin/monitor.md

 title: Process administration
 ---

-The **Process Admin** section of the Admin Application is used to manage process instances and tasks.
-It also contains the audit log for applications.
+The **Process Admin** section of the Admin Application is used to manage applications, process instances, user tasks, service tasks, auditing, and data cleanup.

 Users can only see this section if they have the `ACTIVITI_ADMIN` role.
 The information that a user sees in each section is then controlled by which applications they have been given administrator access to during [deployment]({% link process-automation/latest/admin/release.md %}#deployment) or afterwards by [updating the application permissions]({% link process-automation/latest/admin/release.md %}#manage-permissions).

-## Configure Process instances and User task lists
+## Configure columns

-You can configure the columns of the Process instances and User task lists in the Admin App.
+You can configure the columns of the Applications List, Process Instances, User Tasks, and Service Tasks lists in the Admin App.

 The order of the columns can be adjusted.

-1. Expand the **Process Admin** section on the left of the Admin App and then select **Process instances** or **User Tasks**.
+1. Expand the **Process Admin** section on the left of the Admin App and then select **Applications list**, **Process Instances**, **User Tasks**, or **Service Tasks**.

 2. Access the six dots on the top left of a column by hovering your mouse over the name of the column.